Click on picture to return to main page!

 Actually I thought about this after seeing a website with some historical information about the musicians of Venice, California at

 http://www.virtualvenice.info/index.htm and realized I should mention some of my very earliest endeavors in the music scene.
 Roughly around the late 60's I was getting the chance to play in some better caliber bands as my skills increased.
 One of the earlier bands worth mentioning would be the 'Canaligators' which included the two guys that started the band, 'Clyde "Hook" McGuire' and 'Butch MudBone' with songs that were based on blues, country and boogie woogie music.
 'Hook' had only one arm.
 He was an accomplished harmonica player with a gritty bluesy voice that people seemed to love.
 Hook and Butch started out on the Venice boardwalk around the late sixties.
 Our first public performance as the Canaligators was at a place called 'The Other Side', a night club in the evening and an A & W restaurant during the day which was located on the boardwalk by the Venice Pier I actually had a job at the A & W back then too.
-Anyway I parted ways with the Canaligators quite some time before they actually became kind of well known in the bay area and since then had several drummers along the way, including members from the 'The Bantams'.
+Anyway I parted ways with the Canaligators quite some time before they actually became kind of well known in the bay area and since then had several drummers along the way, including one of the members from the 'The Bantams'.
 They were one of the first boy bands that had a popular hit song with Warner Brothers back in the mid 60s.

 Anyway one of the high points for the 'Canaligators' was quite some time after I left the band.
 They managed to make it on to a nationally syndicated TV show called the 'Midnight Special' one summer night.
 Apparently there was some sort of incident according to someone who was there that night by the name of "Louise" who was sort of the 'unofficial' official photographer for the band during the early seventies (1973-74).
 Well the guys being seasoned street performers and playing in small clubs, they had access to the taping of the show and managed to entertain the studio staff out in the parking lot during a power outage.
 Because of this stroke of luck the producer offered them a spot on the show and the 'Canaligators' (listed under the name of 'Uncle Crusty' that night) made their debut performance on national TV thanks to that freak incident.
 Hook passed away in the early 90's this information was provided by his daughter-in-law.
 Butch Mudbone still performs in his own original blues band.
 As far as I know he currently lives somewhere in Memphis, Tennessee.